What is My SOS Family Alexa Skill for Amazon Alexa: Echo, Echo Show and Echo Dot?

 - If you have already created an account via the App or website;

-Your Username (email address) and password has been emailed to you when you set-up your account.
+Your Username (email address) and password have been emailed to you when you set-up your account.

 How much does My SOS Family amazon Alexa Skill cost